chrispark2003/Censys-assessment/README.md

 - Components are reusable and composable
 - API service abstracts backend communication

-## API Endpoints

-- `POST /api/upload` - File validation and processing
-- `POST /api/summarize` - AI-powered host analysis
-- `POST /api/chat` - Contextual data queries
+**Future Enhancements**:
+- Add more robust testing and edge cases
+- Extend functionality to Platform Web Property and Platform Certificate Datasets
+- Connect to a database for long-term data access
+- Allow users to select their LLM models using VertexAI or OpenRouter
+- Enhance UI for a more professional experience
+- Add user registration for security